rossta/rossta.github.com/source/blog/2011-06-23-lean-startup-meetup-ignited.md

 title: Lean Startup Meetup Ignited
 author: rossta
 permalink: /2011/06/lean-startup-meetup-ignited/
-categories:
+tags:
-  - Lean Startup
+  - Code
-  - Thoughts
+  - Life
 ---
 The [NYC Lean Startup Meetup][1] sponsored their first Ignite event last night at Pivotal Labs in Union Square.
 Fourteen speakers were given five minutes to share their thoughts and lessons learned relating to [the lean startup][2] methodology.
 The catch with Ignite: the slides are fixed in number (20) and auto-advance every 15 seconds.
 Combine that with a packed house and open bar and the results are fast-paced, high-energy and fun.